sjquinney/lcfg-core/README.md

 through to 5.0).

 The build process is managed using CMake - https://cmake.org/ - which in turn will typically use Make.
+Note that, although the project only uses C code, you need to install the C++ compiler otherwise CMake does not work properly.

 The development packages for Berkeley DB and libxml2 are also required.